Back to: Design

 Reclaiming the floodplain can create space for the river where the hydrologic relationship between a river and its floodplain can be reconnected.
 Strategic and opportunistic buyback of parcels within the floodplain or transitioning adjacent rights-of-ways or public lands into floodable areas can begin to allow for this reconnection.

 Historically, the LA River had a vast floodplain and the river would commonly shift its course after major floods.
 As the area’s population grew, these floods increasingly caused damage to life and property.
 The LA River was being manipulated as early as the mid-19th-century, and likely long before that.
 In the 1930s, a decision was made by the US Army Corp of Engineers to channelize the river and replace the shifting floodplain in order to prevent existing communities from further flooding.
 This ultimately allowed for future development and urbanization.
-Currently, in 2020, the historic floodplain of the LA River is almost entirely developed.
+Currently, the historic floodplain of the LA River is almost entirely developed.

 Trapezoidal Channel Cross Section